How To "Cold Call" - Top Tips for Successful Telephone Sales!

 MAKE LIFE EASIER FOR YOURSELF - LEARN LIKE A PRO

-If the task of new business calling is feeling tough going, or less productive that you'd hoped, then the great news is that there is light on the horizon!
+If the task of making new business telephone calls is feeling like tough going, or less productive that you'd hoped, then the great news is that there is light on the horizon!
 Why not make life easier for yourself and learn from an industry leading expert.
-For a relatively minor investment you can now attend an open One Day Sales Master Class, hosted by a multi-award winning sales trainer, specifically designed to share the secrets of how to make new business calling feel much more like networking and promising a refreshing absence of hard sell tactics or cheesy sales lines!
-Perfectly geared up for the consultative professional, the course covers everything from navigating the "Gatekeeper," Objection & Rejection Handling through to How to make your Products or Services sound Compelling & Interesting and The Art of Call Backs.
+For a relatively minor investment you can now attend an open One Day Sales Master Class, hosted by a multi-award winning sales trainer, specifically designed to share the secrets of how to make new business calling feel much more like networking and promising a guaranteed absence of hard sell tactics or cheesy sales lines!
+Perfectly geared up for the consultative professional, the course covers everything from The Psychology of Being Successful and Objection & Rejection Handling through to Navigating the toughest "Gatekeeper," How to make your Proposition Compelling & Interesting and The Art of Call Backs.
 Attendees emerge feeling confident and enthused.
-The Business Support Initiative actually sponsor a number of these Master Classes throughout the year & offer discounted rates for attendees at prestigious venues across the South.
+The Business Support Initiative actually sponsor a number of these Master Classes throughout the year & offer discounted rates with a 40% Saving for attendees at prestigious venues across the UK.
 CLICK HERE TO FIND OUT ABOUT THE NEXT COURSE

 Or...
 Trial Telemarketing via a Professional Telemarketing Service